 - He has been a strong advocate for a generational shift in the Democratic Party.
 He was the foremost public critic of Nancy Pelosi's bid for the speakership of the House.

-- He is distinguishing himself from the field with an avowed focus on national security.
+- He distinguished himself from the field with an avowed focus on national security.